data-apis/scipy-2023-presentation/paper/paper.rst

 data-dependent output shapes or polymorphic return types, should either be omitted or specified as optional.
-In general, the shape, data type, and device of the return value from any function should be predictable from its input arguments.
-Moreover, copy-view mutation semantics, such as those currently supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.
+In general, the shape, data type, and device of the return value from any function should be predictable from its input arguments. [#]_

+.. [#] Copy-view mutation semantics, such as those currently supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.

 **Distributed support.** Standardized APIs and behaviors should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask :cite:`Rocklin2015a`).